 Next thing you know, your grocery bill is not what you expect to get.

-13. Don't forget to use your coupons
+13. Use your coupons

 Save money with coupons.
 That's right.

-Coupons are always to the rescue if you wish to save money.
+Coupons are always to the rescue if you wish to save extra.
 Some people are really good with using coupons that they end up not paying anything for grocery or getting some money back.

 I particularly like Grocery Coupon Network and my coupon database.
 Why?
 I am able to find rare coupons, at times, that I couldn't find elsewhere.
 Between those two coupon sources, we've saved over $900 this year to date.